ibm-cloud-docs/Backup/offline-agent-windows.md

 There are multiple reasons why the Windows backup agent might appear offline in the Cloud Backup Portal.
 Follow the steps to rule out issues with firewall port settings, and the `buagent` process on the server.
 {:shortdesc}

-Linux agent shows as offline in Portal.
+Windows agent shows as offline in Portal.
 {: tsSymptoms}

 ## Possible firewall issue